What Happens if You Get Something Stuck in Your Eye?

 - You can’t close your eye

-- You experience vision changes
+- You experience blurred vision or other vision changes

 - Your eye feels worse after you’ve removed debris